AbdiMoalin23/AbdiMoalin23/README.md

 - 👋 Hi, I’m @AbdiMoalin23
-- 👀 Passionate about full-stack development with a focus on AI applications.
+- 👀  I’m currently completing my BSC in Computer Science.
+Graduating Fall 2024!
 - 🌱 I’m currently learning to be a fullstack engineer.
-- 💞️ I’m currently completing my BSC in Computer Science.
-Graduating Fall 2024!
+- 💞 Passionate about full-stack development with a focus on AI applications.
 - 📫 How to reach me : amn370@uregina.ca
 -